Miriam Butterworth: Early life

 Miriam Ford "Mims" Brooks was born on April 14, 1918, in Hartford, Connecticut, to Genevieve (née Ford) and John Lee Brooks.
 Her father was employed in a grocery and also worked for the government on road maintenance.
 He served as a Methodist preacher and her mother, who played the church organ, worked as a cook.
 Raised during the Great Depression, the family had limited resources.
 Brooks grew up in Windsor, Connecticut, and was able to attend the Chaffee School only because tuition was free to residents.
 While attending Chaffee, she met Oliver Butterworth, a friend of some of her classmates.

-After graduating, she went on to study as a scholarship student at the Connecticut College for Women and became active in student protesting.
+After graduating, Brooks went on to study as a scholarship student at Connecticut College and became active in student protesting.
 In 1938 she traveled to Germany on a summer student trip.
 The visit, on the eve of World War II sparked her interest in world politics.
 Returning to Connecticut, she graduated with a bachelor's degree in history with a minor in German.
 In June 1940, soon after her graduation, Brooks and Oliver married and moved to Kent.
 She continued her education, earning a master's degree from Wesleyan College.